 If more users edit the same file, a conflict occurs.
-In such a case, the Designer informs the user and the user should solve it.
+In such a case, the Designer informs the user and the user should resolve it.

 Conflicts are rare and you can avoid them with a suitable workflow: it is not a good idea for more users to work within the same sandbox at the same time, unless they communicate well with each other to avoid conflicts and unintentional overwriting of files.

 When a conflict is detected new files appear.

 The file names are derived from the conflicted file name, timestamp and conflict-denoting suffix.